peeesspee/BitsOJ/README.md

 ### Check List
 #### Admins
 1.Can set problems, their time limits and IO files.
-2.Can generate users profiles.
+2.Can generate users profiles.[DONE]
 3.Can manually view and judge user solutions.
-4.Can block users from the contest.
+4.Can block users from the contest.[DONE]
-5.Can start and stop the contest, and set its duration.
+5.Can start and stop the contest, and set its duration.[PROGRESS 50%]
-6.Can broadcast messages and respond to queries.
+6.Can broadcast messages and respond to queries.[DONE]

 #### Users
-0.Can Login
+0.Can Login[DONE]
-1.Can view problems.
+1.Can view problems.[DONE]
-2.Can submit solution, and view result.
+2.Can submit solution, and view result.[DONE]
-3.Can view their submission results.
+3.Can view their submission results.[DONE]
-4.Can send queries.
+4.Can send queries.[DONE]
-5.Can request a rejudge and get NO as a reply.
+5.Can request a rejudge and get NO as a reply.[DONE]
-6.Can view ranklist locally.
+6.Can view ranklist locally.[NOT YET STARTED]

 #### OJ:Interface
-1.Assign a run ID to each code.
+1.Assign a run ID to each code.[DONE]
-2.Execute the code in a sandbox, according to their run IDs.
+2.Execute the code in a sandbox, according to their run IDs.[PROGRESS 50%]
-3.Allow for rejudge but assign a new run ID.
+3.Allow for rejudge but assign a new run ID.[CANCELLED]
-4.Allow only one active session per user ID.
+4.Allow only one active session per user ID.[NOT YET STARTED]
-5.Implement time limit per solution.
+5.Implement time limit per solution.[IN PROGRESS]
-6.Update the result in database.
+6.Update the result in database.[DONE]
-7.Maintain a scoreboard.
+7.Maintain a scoreboard.[NOT YET STARTED]
-8.Maintain 1 submission per minute rule, to avoid spam.
+8.Maintain 1 submission per minute rule, to avoid spam.[NOT YET STARTED]
-9.As soon as contest time is over, it must not accept any new solutions.
+9.As soon as contest time is over, it must not accept any new solutions.[IN PROGRESS]

 #### OJ:Innards
-0.Manage connections.
-(Work in progress : 70%)
+0.Manage connections.[DONE]
-1.Verify user details.
-(Work in progress : 30%)
+1.Verify user details.[DONE]
-2.Implement client data queue.
-(Completed)
+2.Implement client data queue.[DONE]
-3.Manage Judge queue.
-(Scheduled for later)
+3.Manage Judge queue.[DONE]
-4.Database manager  (Scheduled for later)
+4.Database manager[DONE]

 #### Error Interface
 0.If no judges are active (Critical)